 $1,500,000 settlement for misdiagnosis of an ependymoma*

 Our client complained of back and neck pain with numbness and tingling in her hands and feet.
-Her orthopedic surgeon diagnosed her with degenerative disc disease and referred her to a neurologist to rule out possible nerve problems.
-The neurologist performed an EMG (electromyogram) which was slightly abnormal, but he didn’t order any other tests and wrongly concluded the patient’s neurological exam was normal.
-He told our client her numbness and tingling symptoms were caused by obesity, and she should go on a diet to lose weight.
-Assuming the patient had no neurological problems, the orthopedic surgeon performed spine surgery for the degenerative disc disease condition; however, when our client awoke from the anesthesia she was paralyzed.
+Her orthopedic surgeon diagnosed her with “degenerative disc disease” and referred her to a neurologist for the numbness and tingling.
+The neurologist performed an EMG (electromyogram) which was slightly abnormal, but he didn’t order any other tests and wrongly concluded the patient’s neurological exam was supposedly “normal.”
+The neurologist told our client her numbness and tingling symptoms were caused by obesity, and she should go on a diet to lose weight.
+Assuming the patient had no neurological problems, the orthopedic surgeon performed spine surgery for the degenerative disc disease condition; however, when our client awoke from anesthesia she was paralyzed.
 An MRI scan revealed a large benign tumor (ependymoma) in the patient’s spinal cord which caused paralysis when her spine was manipulated during the surgery.

-We proved the defendant neurologist breached the standard of care when he failed to order a spine MRI, which would have clearly revealed the ependymoma.
+Marjorie Chalfant proved the defendant neurologist did not comply with the standard of care because he failed to order a spine MRI, which would have clearly revealed the ependymoma.
 Usually, ependymomas are congenital (present at birth).
-Because they are benign (non–cancerous) they grow very slowly over a patient’s lifetime.
-When ependymomas finally grow large enough to cause symptoms (usually numbness and tingling), they are usually surgically removed without further problems.
+Because they are benign (non-cancerous), ependymomas grow very slowly over someone’s lifetime.
+When ependymomas finally grow large enough to cause symptoms of numbness and tingling, these tumors are surgically removed without further problems.

-During litigation, we discovered the defendant neurologist had failed the Neurology Board Certification three (3) times; however, this information was kept secret from the public.
+During litigation, The Nurse Attorney discovered the defendant neurologist had failed the Neurology Board Certification three (3) times; however, this information was kept secret from the public.